marshmelly/MellCanEdit/README.md

 # Zara Voss — Portfolio

 A Vite + React portfolio for a video editor / photographer / graphic designer.
+A Portfolio for all my video editing, photography and design work.
 ## Getting started

 ```bash